null

 The ergoPouch Cocoon Swaddle Bag is very useful for weaning off swaddling, as you can use it with both arms in, one arm in or both arms out.

 The other key consideration is whether your baby is rolling.
 Swaddling is very safe when baby is sleeping on their back, but has an increased SIDS risk if baby is swaddled and sleeping on their tummy.
-So if your baby starts to roll onto their tummy, you either need to use a Safe T Sleep Sleepwrap to keep baby securely on their back or stop wrapping.
-Using a wedge is not a secure option.
+So if your baby starts to show signs of rolling onto their tummy, you need to start transitioning baby to a sleeping bag so their arms are free.

 Is it safe to swaddle with baby's arms by her sides?